mosesyhc/LCGP/README.md

 > this implementation.
 > Installation guide on PyTorch-LBFGS can be found on
 > [its repository](https://github.com/hjmshi/PyTorch-LBFGS).
+> Note that PyTorch-LBFGS has an additional requirement `matplotlib`.

 ## Basic usage
 ### What most of us need: